-Scalp psoriasis is a chronic inflammatory condition that causes scaly, itchy, and often painful scales on the scalp.
-However, there are many shampoos a person can use and remedies they can try to help relieve the symptoms.
+Scalp psoriasis is a chronic inflammatory condition that causes scaly, itchy, patches on the scalp.
+There are many home remedies people can try to help relieve the symptoms.

 A variety of home remedies and shampoos can reduce pain and itching associated with scalp psoriasis, accelerate the healing process, and prevent hair loss.